Pro-independence movements in the Russian Civil War

-Pro-independence movements in the Russian Civil War within the territory of the former Russian Empire sought the creation of independent and non-Bolshevik nation states after the October Revolution, therefore being in direct conflict with the Russian Soviet Republic which sought to conquer them.
-They were often supported politically or militarily by the Entente Powers.
-Some of them co-operated with the Russian White movement, but others were in conflict with it.
+Pro-independence movements in the Russian Civil War within the territory of the former Russian Empire sought the creation of independent nation states that were not aligned with the Bolsheviks after the October Revolution.
 Many pro-independence movements emerged after the dissolution of the Russian Empire and fought in the Russian Civil War.

 The following list presents some of the pro-independence movements and the conflicts they were involved in during this period.